gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section5.md

 ## Troubleshooting the Error Consumer

-If your errors are not showing up, be sure you ran the command exactly as it's listed above, paying particular attention to the `PORT` environment variable.
-Each section connects the consumer on a different port to ensure that the consumer is configured for that section.
-Using a port from a previous section, or using the default port, will not work correctly for this section.
+If your errors are not showing up, be sure you are running the `error-consumer` service in Docker Desktop as well as all of the services from Section 4.